-Note: Specify the wildcard mask so that when it is converted to a binary number, all bits after the first 1 bit are set to 1.
+Note: Specify the wildcard mask so that when it is converted to a binary number, all bits after the first bit that is 1 are set to 1.

 RIP packets are not sent.

 The change is applied the next time the routes are learned or advertised.